perrinmeyer/JuPyteR/README.md

 does my new github ssh key work??

 maybe it does now?  or now ?

+no julia???